jingyuyao/tactical-adventure/readme.md

 ### Note for serialization
 We use Gson to serialize/deserialize game objects (except for terrains).
-We make use of the runtime type adapter from gson/extra to add type information to our generic lists of characters and items.
+We make use of the runtime type adapter from gson/extra to add type information to our generic lists of ships and items.
 Each concrete classes of the generic types should be registered to the corresponding type adapter.
 Each concrete class that require Guice injection should also be registered in the data module.
 The gson deserialization reduce the need for factories as we no longer need to create